 The presence of God was no longer confined to the Holy of Holies.
 And man did not access God via the high priest any longer but now through Jesus only.
-And so as the veil ripped at 3pm on Good Friday, the Jewish people gathering to worship that evening which marked the start of the Sabbath, and who had just sacrificed their Paschal lambs a couple of days before, would have been preparing for this special Passover sabbath and would have been confused, bewildered and unsettled.
+And so as the veil ripped at 3pm on Good Friday, the Jewish people gathering to worship that afternoon which marked the start of the Sabbath, and who had just started sacrificing their Paschal lambs, would have been preparing for this special Passover sabbath and would have been confused, bewildered and unsettled.
 So Jesus became the catalyst of change even for a faith group who denied His divinity.
 Furthermore, the practice of animal sacrifices ended a couple decades later when the temple was destroyed by the Romans as they quelled a rebellion, burning the temple and Jerusalem to the ground.
 They were no longer able to sacrifice anymore, and technically they had not needed to since Jesus’s death and resurrection, since Jesus’s death became the ultimate Paschal Lamb.
+And just like His Father after creating for 6 days took a day of rest, Jesus proclaimed “It is Finished!” on the cross, and laid to rest in the tomb until the first day of the week.
 And 2000 years ago, while Jesus’s body lay entombed this Holy Saturday, the religious elite, and the local government powers, rest with the knowledge that this “mischievous”, “rabble rousing” man had been dealt with.
-So they thought.
+So they thought…

 To start at the beginning of the Easter/Holy Week series, click here